Dog phobia therapy where the end goal isn’t to love dogs…

 Feel invalidated by ‘dog people’

-… who try to explain your fear away, insist on ‘just petting a dog’ or that ‘their dog is different’, and don’t understand some of your reasonable fears.
+… who try to explain your fear of dogs away, insist on ‘just petting a dog’ or that ‘their dog is different’, and don’t understand some of your reasonable fears.

 Feel helpless, embarrassed, or ashamed